mbaumer/us_hep_funding/docs/_states/OK.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  73  NSF MPS grants, totalling  $9,662,091.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+73 NSF MPS grants, totalling $9,662,091.00

                                           Amount ($)
 Institution
 UNIVERSITY OF OKLAHOMA                       5788962